simonluca/boebot/README.md

 Back to high school!!

-This is the code I made for the final project of my high school diploma.
+I developed this code for the final project of my high school diploma.

 It's written in PBASIC.